-Kunal Sen and Tisha Deb Pillai are the heart and soul of Good Bad Habits, an animation studio based in Vancouver, Canada.
+An Interview with Kunal Sen and Tisha Deb Pillai of Good Bad Habits, an Animation Studio Based in Vancouver, Canada.

 How far has your motion design career taken you?
 For many motion designers, moving to a new city can be an important step in your career, but few motion designers have traveled as far as Kunal Sen and Tisha Deb Pillai on their motion design journey.

 Good Bad Habits fun mograph style can be seen in all of the work they produce.
 Here's their latest demo reel.

 I sat down with Good Bad Habits to talk about the journey of their careers, why they love telling real human stories, and how Good Bad Habits came to be.

 CAN YOU TELL ME ABOUT YOURSELVES?
 WHERE DID YOU GROW UP?
 WHERE DOES THIS PASSION FOR VISUAL STORYTELLING COME FROM?

 Tisha: I spent my childhood years in New Delhi.
 At home, I was exposed to the world of art, music, literature, and films from a very young age.
 This inevitably cultivated a passion for storytelling within me.

 I used to spend hours with my father drawing, building clay sculptures, fashioning crafts for holiday assignments; my hands always itched to make or fix something around the house!